shmcfarl/calisti_workshop/02-visualise.md

 The TOPOLOGY page of the Calisti web interface displays the topology of services and workloads inside the mesh, and annotates it with real-time information about latency, throughput, or HTTP request failures.
 You can also display historical data by adjusting the timeline.

-The topology view is almost entirely based on metrics: metrics received from Prometheus and enhanced with information from Kubernetes.
+The topology view is almost entirely based on metrics received from Prometheus and enhanced with information from Kubernetes.

 The topology page serves as a starting point of diagnosing problems within the mesh.
 Calisti is integrated with Grafana and Jaeger for easy access to in-depth monitoring and distributed traces of various services.